ysim/cook/README.md

 `$COOK_RECIPES_DIR` and list the files with formatting that cannot be parsed by `cook`, along with a reason.

+    cook validate [recipe name]

+You can also validate a single file.
+Bash completion is available for this option.

 ##### Searching

 The following search syntaxes are supported: